jall/AopMonologBundle/Resources/doc/install.md

 -------------------------

-Then, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project:
+Then, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project.

+The [MonologBundle][1] and [GoAopBundle][2] are REQUIRED dependencies of this bundle.
+They must also be enabled (per their own installation instructions).
+In particular, note that the GoAopBundle MUST be the very first bundle loaded.

 ```php
 <?php